GAHT Plotter

 What this model does not capture

-• Uses a mix of one-compartment oral or transdermal curves and two-phase depot fits for injectable estradiol esters, plus dose superposition for overlapping administrations.
+• Uses one-compartment oral or transdermal fits and multi-phase depot fits for injectable esters, plus dose superposition for overlapping administrations.

-• Displays approximate serum estradiol concentrations in pg/mL and androgen estimates in ng/dL, not treatment recommendations or personalized forecasts.
+• Shows approximate estradiol in pg/mL and androgen estimates in ng/dL, not treatment advice or personalized forecasts.

-• The total E1 line, total-T estimate, and SHBG-adjusted androgenicity proxy are all more speculative than the estradiol PK line and should be read as educational heuristics.
+• The Total E1 line, Total T estimate, and SHBG-adjusted androgenicity proxy are all more heuristic than the estradiol PK line.

-• Very long-acting forms such as pellets and estradiol undecylate plus long-acting GnRH suppressors can outlast the current 16-week plot window, so the displayed window may show only part of their full tail.
+• Very long-acting forms such as pellets, estradiol undecylate, and long-acting GnRH suppressors can outlast the current plot window.

-• The SHBG-aware androgenicity proxy still does not model baseline albumin, measured SHBG, body mass, smoking, assay method, or individual free-testosterone chemistry.
+• The SHBG-aware androgenicity proxy does not model albumin, measured SHBG, BMI, smoking, assay method, individual free-T chemistry, or full receptor occupancy.

-• The current MTF catalog covers estradiol forms plus selected total-T suppressors, but it does not yet model progesterone, AR blockers, or 5-alpha-reductase inhibitors.
+• The current MTF catalog covers estradiol forms plus selected antiandrogens and total-T suppressors, but not progesterone or 5-alpha-reductase inhibitors.

 • 5-alpha-reductase inhibitors are intentionally excluded for now because their neurosteroid effects, including possible allopregnanolone reduction, remain controversial.